kgdunn/pid-book/univariate-review/univariate-review.rst

 	=============== =================

 .. answer::
+	:fullinclude: no

-	The temptation is to jump into the code and calculate the t-values and averages differences (:math:`\bar{x}_D = 16.4`, and :math:`\bar{x}_M = 22.6`).
+	The temptation is to jump into the code and calculate the :math:`t`-values and averages differences (:math:`\bar{x}_D = 16.4`, and :math:`\bar{x}_M = 22.6`).
 But start with a plot of the data, specifically a plot of the differences between the two methods.
 The immediate problem you see is that average difference of 6.2 between the methods is strongly influenced by a single observation (the second one).
 In general, the dilution method always produced a smaller result than the manometric method.
 We expect to see that in our analytical results.

 	.. figure:: images/BOD-comparison-plot.png
 	    :width: 750px